robotflow-initiative/rfmove/README.md

 ```

 * make sure your urdf has correct modification
-You can use urdf_converter to modification you urdf file, which introduced in "/notebook/QuickStart.ipynb",Or You can modify and replace urdf manually by "Ctrl+H" in vscode,as follows:
+You can use urdf_converter to modify you urdf file, which introduced in "/notebook/QuickStart.ipynb",Or You can modify and replace urdf manually by "Ctrl+H" in vscode,as follows:
 ```
 <collision>
       <geometry>